 Locate credible sources on your research topic.
 These sources will become the foundation for your research paper.
 A good paper needs good sources.

 The Research Challenge is a series of five tasks, or quests, that will help you to find high-quality, relevant information for your assignment.

-Quest 1: Refining your search terms
+Quest 1: Refining your keywords

-Quest 2: Finding articles in databases
+Quest 2: Finding articles using databases

 Quest 3: Finding a book or e-book

 Quest 4: Finding a good website

 Quest 5: Creating your annotated bibliography

 Use the worksheets provided to complete each task.

 Refer to the Help tab for assistance in completing each quest.